-5 Clarification and streamlining of the SE helps narrow the scope of the SE.
-[45 minutes]

-- (B) describe a variety of regions in the United States based on physical characteristics such as landform, climate, and vegetation regions that result from physical characteristics such as the Great Plains, Rocky Mountains, and Coastal Plains; - Comment 6(C) locate on a map important political features such as the five ten largest cities by population urban areas in the United States, the 50 states and their capitals, and regions such as the Northeast, the Midwest, and the Southwest; and - (D) create a map of important physical features such as the Appalachian Mountains, Great Lakes, Mississippi River, Great Plains and Rocky Mountains locate on a map important physical features such as the Rocky Mountains, Mississippi River, and Great Plains. - (7)(8) Geography.
+- (A) explain the significance of [analyze various] issues and events of the 20th century such as industrialization, urbanization, [increased use of oil and gas.] the Great Depression, the world wars, the civil rights movement, and military actions; - (B) analyze various issues and events of the 21st century such as the War on Terror and the 2008 presidential election; and - (C) identify the accomplishments and contributions of individuals and groups such as [Jane-Addams.]
+Susan B. Anthony, [Dwight Eisenhower.]
+Martin Luther King Jr., Rosa Parks, Cesar Chavez, Franklin D. Roosevelt, Ronald Reagan, [Colin Powell.] the Tuskegee Airmen, and the 442nd Regimental Combat Team [who have made contributions to society] in the areas of civil rights, women's rights, military actions, and politics. - [(6) Geography.
+The student uses geographic tools to collect, analyze, and interpret data.
+The student is expected to:] - [(A) apply geographic tools, including grid systems, legends, symbols, scales, and compassroses, to construct and interpret maps; and] - [(B) translate geographic data into a variety of formats such as raw data to graphs and maps.] - (6) [(7)] Geography.
+The student understands places and [the concept of] regions in the United States.
+The student is expected to: - (A) describe political and economic [a variety of] regions in the United States [such aspolitical, population, and economic regions] that result from patterns of human activity; - (B) describe [a variety of] regions in the United States based on physical characteristics such as landform, climate, and vegetation [regions that result from physical characteristics] such as the Great Plains, Rocky Mountains, and Coastal Plains]; - (C) locate on a map important political features such as the five [ten] largest cities by population [urban areas] in the United States and [$3$] the 50 states [and their capitals, and regions such as the Northeast, the Midwest, and the Southwest]; and - (D) create [locate on] a map of important physical features such as the Appalachian Mountains, Great Lakes, Mississippi River, Great Plains, and Rocky Mountains [, Mississippi River, and Great Plains]. - (7) [(8)] Geography.
 The student understands the location and patterns of settlement and the geographic factors that influence where people live.
-The student is expected to: - (A) identify and describe the patterns types of settlement such as rural, urban, and suburban and patterns of land use in the United States; - Comment 7(B) explain the geographic factors that influence patterns of settlement and the distribution of population in the United States, past and present; and - (C) analyze the geographic factors that influence reasons for the location of the five largest urban areas eities in the United States, including capital cities, and explain their distribution, past and present. - (8)(9) Geography.
+The student is expected to: - (A) identify and describe the patterns [types] of settlement such as rural, urban, and suburban [and patterns of land use in the United States]; - (B) explain the geographic factors that influence patterns of settlement and the distribution of population in the United States [. past and present]; and - (C) analyze the geographic factors that influence [reasons for] the location of the five largest urban areas [cities] in the United States [, including capital cities,] and explain their distribution [, past and present]. - (8) [(9)] Geography.
 The student understands how people adapt to and modify their environment.
-The student is expected to: - Comment 8(A) describe how and why people have adapted to and modified their environment in the United States, past and present, such as the use of human resources to meet basic needs; and - Comment 9(B) analyze the positive and negative consequences of human modification of the environment in the United States, past and present. - (9)(10) Economics.
+The student is expected to: - (A) describe how and why people have adapted to and modified their environment in the United States [, past and present,] such as the use of human resources to meet basic needs; and - (B) analyze the positive and negative consequences of human modification of the environment in the United States [, past and present]. - (9) [(10)] Economics.
 The student understands the basic economic patterns of early societies in the United States.
-The student is expected to: - (A) explain the economic patterns of early European colonies colonists; and - (B) identify major industries of colonial America such as shipbuilding and growing of cash crops. - (10)(11) Economics.
-The student understands the development, characteristics, and benefits of the free enterprise system in the United States.
-The student is expected to: - Comment 10(A) identify describe the development of the free enterprise system in colonial America and the United States: - (B) describe how the free enterprise system works in the United States; and - (C) give examples of the benefits of the free enterprise system in the United States. - (11)(12) Economics.
-The student understands the impact of supply and demand on consumers and producers in a free enterprise system.
-The student is expected to: - (A) explain how supply and demand affects consumers in the United States; and
+The student is expected to: